n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmchatawsbedrock.md

 ## Node parameters

-* **Model**: the model that generates the completion.
+* **Model**: Select the model that generates the completion.

 Learn more about available models in the [Amazon Bedrock model documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html){:target=_blank .external-link}.

 ## Node options

-* **Maximum Number of Tokens**: the completion length.
+* **Maximum Number of Tokens**: Enter the maximum number of tokens used, which sets the completion length.
-* **Sampling Temperature**: controls the randomness of the sampling process.
+* **Sampling Temperature**: Use this option to control the randomness of the sampling process.
 A higher temperature creates more diverse sampling, but increases the risk of hallucinations.

 ## Templates and examples